 Wake Up and Kill sticks closely to the case of Luciano Lutring (Robert Hoffmann), who begins as a humble car thief and a smash ‘n’ grab robber.
 Lutring frequently avoids capture because he looks too substantial to be a crummy crook, breaking windows to steal jewels in Milan and San Remo.
 Ditching his job in his father’s dairy store, Luciano picks up and marries lounge singer Yvonne (Lisa Gastoni of The Wild, Wild Planet).
 He pulls jobs at an alarming pace, and when he eventually hooks up with other thieves, the robberies become more violent.
 Dubbed ‘il solista del mitra’ (the ‘Machine Gun Soloist’) because a submachine gun was found in a violin case, Lutring seems uncatchable, even when the police give chase in cars and on foot.
 At one point he invades a newspaper editorial room, complaining that they’re distorting his crimes.
 Yvonne is his main weakness.
 Thinking that she’s betrayed him with her old boyfriend Franco (Claudio Camaso), Lutring becomes violent.

 Luciano’s infamy becomes a major liability.
 Notoriety causes Yvonne to lose desirable singing jobs.
 More than one close call forces them to abandon their loot.
-Fellow crooks charge huge sums, just for a safe place to sleep, and Lutring’s own associates set him up to be the fall guy in a larger robbery.
+Fellow crooks charge huge sums just for a safe place to sleep, and Lutring’s own associates set him up to be the fall guy in a larger robbery.
 They arrange for him to show up after a heist has gone down, knowing that he’ll be met by hundreds of cops.
-Pursuing Inspector Moroni (Gian Maria Volonté) finally gets his break when Yvonne comes forward, without Luciano’s permission, to broker a surrender.
+Pursuing Inspector Moroni (Gian Maria Volonté) finally gets his break when Yvonne, without Luciano’s permission, comes forward to broker a surrender.
 She’s soon taking Moroni’s money for informing.
 When Luciano tries to pull off robberies in Paris and Nice, the police politics become ugly.
 The cordial relationship between Moroni and his French counterpart Inspector Julien (Ottavio Fanfani) is a fraud.
 Each double-deals to hog the credit for the big arrest.

 The later crime action is brisk and brazen, and filmed in a semi-docu style.
 Machine guns are fired into the air to panic the crowd and make escaping easier.
 For one heist, two machine-gunners jump from the back of a vehicle that’s going at least twenty miles an hour, and do body rolls on a hard concrete sidewalk.
 Ouch, or Ahia!
-Images of Lutring brandishing his machine gun, and embracing Yvonne atop lavish furs remind us of the next year’s fantasy bandit movie, Diabolik.
+Images of Lutring brandishing his machine gun and embracing Yvonne atop lavish furs remind us of the next year’s fantasy bandit movie, Diabolik.
 But the treatment is resolutely realistic, bolstered by locations in San Remo and Milan in Italy, Paris and Nice in France, and side trips to Amsterdam and Zurich.

 Handsome Austrian actor Robert Hoffmann had played a young Robinson Crusoe for a French TV series, and reversed that image as the charismatic but ruthless Lutring.
 Hoffmann is particularly suited to this character, a guy accustomed to getting by on his looks.
 He accumulated solid credits in genre pictures (Grand Slam, Spasmo, The Old Gun).
-Pirro and Lizzani’s screenplay is aware of Lutring’s existence as a media construct: is he really a tough killer, or has his image been hyped to sell newspapers?
+Pirro and Lizzani’s screenplay is aware of Lutring’s existence as a media construct: is he really a tough killer, or was his image hyped to sell newspapers?
 He openly admits to being terrified on his jobs.
 At one point Yvonne asks him if he’s wet his pants again!

 American film fans may remember Lisa Gastone from forgettable roles in a couple of producer Joseph Fryd’s space movies by Antonio Margheriti.
 Her Yvonne here is as self-contradictory as the moll of a cheap thief would have to be, but not a total ditz.
 We first see her singing in a club, a great entrance that immediately snags Luciano — her whole look, including her hairstyle, is a knockout.
 Like Clyde Barrow, Lutring whisks her away in a stolen car and takes over her life.
 Yvonne offers to go back to stripping so her husband won’t have to steal, but he’s too deep into his lifestyle.
 Another crook calls him both smart and lucky, but his luck doesn’t last.
 Things become so dire that they find themselves sleeping on a pile of stolen furs, on the floor of a hotel storeroom rented for thousands of lira.
 When the cops come they have to leave it all behind.
 Yvonne goes on TV to plead for her husband’s safety.
 It’s an early ‘reality TV’ situation: is she there to help Luciano, or to pick up some extra cash?
 Gastone received a couple of Italian acting awards for this role.